Concatenated Codes for Multiple Reads of a DNA Sequence: Concatenated Code Design

-We optimize the protograph using density evolution (DE).
 Particularly, we consider the DE algorithm proposed in \cite{Kavcic2003BinaryII} for the optimization of binary LDPC codes for intersymbol interference channels, extended to nonbinary protographs.
 The algorithm is based on estimating the probability density functions of the messages from the inner code to the outer LDPC code via Monte-Carlo simulations of the inner decoder and channel detector.
 When performing the DE, we assume uniformly random protograph edge weights.
-The optimized protograph is then chosen as the one yielding the best iterative decoding threshold, $p_\text{th}$.
-The iterative decoding threshold predicts the asymptotic performance of the code, in the sense that the bit error probability under iterative decoding approaches zero for $p_\I = p_\D < p_{\text{th}}$ (we consider the special case of no substitutions) as the block length goes to infinity.
+The optimized protograph is then chosen as the one yielding the best iterative decoding threshold, $p_\mathsf{th}$.
+The iterative decoding threshold predicts the asymptotic performance of the code, in the sense that the bit error probability under iterative decoding approaches zero for $p_\I = p_\D < p_{\mathsf{th}}$, for a given $p_{\S}$, as the block length goes to infinity.
 The optimization problem is hence

 where $b_{\text{max}}$ is the maximum allowed circulant weight, $n^{\text{max}}_{\mathsf{p}}$ is the maximum allowed number of different VN types, and $\rateo$ is the design rate of the LDPC code.

 One issue with optimizing over protographs is that neither the dimensions of the protograph nor the number of edge connections have a natural limit.
 To make the search feasible, we restrict the search to $n^{\text{max}}_{\mathsf{p}}=4$ and $b_{\text{max}}=2$.